Our markets

 Lithuania has exhibited stable growth ever since the country became independent of the Soviet Union in the early 90s.
 The level of education is high, and many international companies have established central business districts and ICT units in the country, as the digital infrastructure is some of the best in the EU.
 In 2004, Lithuania became a member of the EU and of NATO, strengthening its integration with the West.
 Lithuania, located on the eastern shore of the Baltic Sea, is the largest of the three Baltic countries with a population of around 2.9 million.
 Around half a million of the inhabitants live in the capital, Vilnius.

 Eastnine’s property portfolio in Lithuania is located entirely in Vilnius.
 The portfolio comprises office properties located in three central areas.
-Eastnine’s property Uptown Park is located in an area near the central station with many new constructions, termed “the New City”.
+Eastnine’s property Uptown Park is located in an area near the central station with many new constructions.
 The central business district, along the street Konstitucijos prospektas north of the river Neris, is home to a large part of the class A offices in Vilnius, and among them Eastnine’s three S7 properties, 3Bures-1,2 and 3Bures-3.
 Near the parliamentary quarters and the Old Town are the three properties Vertas-1, Vertas-2, and Uniq.
 Eastnine’s combined lettable area in Vilnius amounts to around 120,900 sq.m., corresponding to a market share of around 11 per cent of the office market in the city.

 Latvia